Problems with SZZ and Features: An empirical study of the state of practice of defect prediction data collection: Threats to Validity

 \subsection{Construct Validity}

 There are several threats to the construct validity of our experiments.
 We wrote a large amount of software for these experiments, which may contain defects.
-However, all software was tested and the results were manually checked.
+However, all software was tested, including the development of automated unit tests for complex and critical components like the identification of inducing changes.
+Furthermore, we checked the results manually.
 Especially the large amounts of manual analysis we conducted revealed many corner cases, which we could then handle correctly, mitigating the threats due to bugs in our software.
 Additionally, we may have selected unsuitable baselines for the comparison of results.
 To mitigate this threat, we created ground truth data as baseline where possible.
 In case this was not possible, we evaluated a sample from our baseline manually to establish whether our proxy for the baseline was suitable.
 Moreover, we cross-checked all our results with findings from related studies to evaluate the plausibility of our results.
 Finally, we may have used inadequate metrics for the measurement of differences.
 We mitigate this threat by only reporting deviations from the ground truth.
 To further mitigate this threat, we looked at the raw data and validated that the deviations are accurate reflections of the raw results.